The Velvet Rope: Recording

-The album was produced by Jackson with Jimmy Jam and Terry Lewis, as well as René Elizondo Jr. Its initial stages began following her Janet World Tour, recording intermittently over two years.
+The album was produced by Jackson with Jimmy Jam and Terry Lewis.
+Its initial stages began following her Janet World Tour, recording intermittently over two years.
 The process stalled due to various issues facing Jackson, including depression, body dysmorphia, anorexia, and self-hatred.
 As a result, Jackson spontaneously canceled sessions, appearing constantly troubled, as Jam commented, "That was a tough album to make for her.
 There were times when she would not show up at the studio for five or six days in a row".

 She returned to the studio in January 1997, embarking on a six-and-a-half month recording process.
 Its production was adjusted towards Jackson's lyrics and vocal suggestions, using an altered technique from prior sessions.
 Attempting to push pop music in an alternate direction, the record was described as "a triumph of the spirit, a declaration of joy and healing that comes from examining the past while energizing the present, [...] exploring the mysteries of sexuality even as it addresses the problems of prejudice".
 Explaining the concept and the writing of The Velvet Rope, she stated:

 "Singing these songs has meant digging up pain that I buried a long time ago.
 It's been hard and sometimes confusing, but I've had to do it.
 I've been burying pain my whole life.
 It's like kicking dirt under the carpet.
 At some point there's so much dirt you start to choke.
 Well, I've been choking.
 My therapy came in writing these songs.
 Then I had to find the courage to sing them or else suffer the consequences — a permanent case of the blues."